Dendrocalamus strictus: Habit

-It is a tall, dull long green-colored bamboo species, which grows in thickets consisting of a large number of heavily branched, closely growing culms.
+It is a tall, dull long green-colored bamboo species that grows in thickets consisting of many heavily branched, closely growing culms.
 It reaches a height of 6–18 m.

 Appearance

-Culms are green covered with white blooms, which become dull green when mature and turn brown on drying.
-Young shoots are brown in color covered with white blooms.
+Culms are green and covered with white blooms, which become dull green when mature and turn brown on drying.
+Young shoots are brown in color and covered with white blooms.
 Culms are straight.
-Branching occurs from the base to midculm.
+Branching occurs from the base to mid-culm.
 Aerial roots reach up to a few nodes above the ground.
 Internode length is 20–30 cm, and diameter is 2.5–12 cm.
 Culm walls are very thick.
 Nodes are not prominent.

 Culm sheaths are green in young, and turn brown when mature, and are cylindrical.
 The sheath proper is 18–22 cm in length and 10–17 cm wide.
 Blade length is 3.5–6.5 cm.
 Auricles are absent.
-Upper surfaces of the sheath may or may not be covered with brown hairs.
-Lower surfaces of the sheath are not hairy.
+The upper surfaces of the sheath may or may not be covered with brown hairs.
+The lower surfaces of the sheath are not hairy.
 Sheaths fall early.

 Distribution and habitat

-It is widely found across South and Southeast Asia, particularly India, Nepal, Bangladesh, Myanmar, and Thailand.
-It is also found in Cuba.
+It is widely found across South and Southeast Asia, particularly India, Nepal, Bangladesh, Myanmar, Pakistan and Thailand.
+It is also found in Cuba and El Salvador.